quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 : A variable-length integer representing an update to the peer's `max_ack_delay` transport parameter (Section 18.2 of {{QUIC-TRANSPORT}}).
 The value of this field is in microseconds.
+Any value larger than 16,383,000 microseconds is invalid, as specified for the `max_ack_delay` transport parameter.
 Any value smaller than the `min_ack_delay` advertised by this endpoint is invalid.
 Receipt of an invalid value MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 Ignore Order: